freemocap/documentation/docs/tutorials/Create_New_FreeMoCap_Recording_Session.md

 ```
 (freemocap-env) $ ipython
 ```
-3. **Import freemocap and run the RunMe.py file.** **This is where you set the charruco square size**, which is the length of one of the charucco board sqaures, in millimeteres.
+3. **Import freemocap and run the RunMe.py file.** **This is where you set the charruco square size**, which is the length of one of the black charucco board sqaures, in millimeteres.
 Yes, you need to measure this because this number changes depending on how large your printed out charuco board is.
 ```
 In [1]: import freemocap
 In [2]: freemocap.RunMe(charucoSquareSize=126)